10 Snakes Which Are Pure Rainforest Spawn

 Trimeresurus venustus is certainly beautiful on the outside, though whether it’s beautiful on the inside is seriously debatable.
 Its venom primarily contains cytotoxins and haemorrhagins rather than neurotoxins, and rarely kills, but unleashes painful local symptoms.

-According to a 2019 report, its venom is middling for the Trimeresurus pitviper group.
+According to a 2019 report, its venom is middling for the Trimeresurus pitviper genus.
 A 60 year old man was bitten when removing one from a box, and experienced a swelling finger, which spread steadily down his hand.
 The man experienced little coagulopathy or bleeding, but without rapid antivenom administration, it could have been far worse.
-The man was discharged from hospital within 26 hours, but if you’re in the beautiful pitviper’s domain, the rainforest, the story could be very difficult, particularly if you’re bitten on the trail at the furthest distance from your car.
+The man was discharged from hospital within 26 hours, but if you’re in the beautiful pitviper’s domain, the rainforest, the story could be very difficult, particularly if you’re bitten on the trail at the furthest possible distance from your car.

 3 Vermiculate snail eater